centrahq/api-documentation/user/pages/03.guides/02.erp-integration/docs.md

 * `<folder>` is a way to organize products in the Centra admin (do not use an `<id>` for the folder).
 This is optional.
 * `<brand>` is the product’s brand.
 The `<id>` is used only in the API, the `<description>` is the brand name displayed in the Admin and in the Centra stores.
 * `<collection>` is the collection that this product is a part of.
 For example “Spring 2019”.
 This is optional.

+[notice-box=info] Folders are used for reporting.
+It is recommended to maintain the same folder structure in the ERP system and Centra, to ensure consistency between reports generated by both systems.
+Folders in Centra are unrelated to categories, used to structure items for sale when presented to customers. [/notice-box]

 On the `<variation>` level: